elastic/integrations/packages/beat/docs/README.md

 ### Usage for Stack Monitoring

-The `beats` package can be used to collect logs and metrics shown in our Stack Monitoring UI in Kibana.
+The `beat` package can be used to collect metrics shown in our Stack Monitoring UI in Kibana.

 ### Stats